zacharyeisenhutt/Mu2e-CRV-Tester/README.md

 To run this project open command prompt and navigate to the desired file you would like to put the code in, exp.
 C:\Users\user\folder-name.
 Once sucessfully done copy and past this code into the command line.
 `git clone https://github.com/zacharyeisenhutt/Mu2e-CRV-Tester.git`
+This will clone a copy of every file you will need into the file you chose.
+If you would like to check your work at this point, in the command line type `dir` and hit enter, what should pop up is the Mu2e-CRV-Tester file.
+Now all you have to do is type `cd Mu2e-CRV-Tester` into the command line and press enter.
+You should sucessfully be in the folder Mu2e CRV Tester that contains all of the code for this project.
+## Running the code